CortexDeveloper/ecs-messages/README.md

 It can be used as bridge between MonoBehavior based logic and ECS based logic or interaction service for ECS systems.<br/>

 Key features:
-- Simple API
+- Simple API that ease to read
 - Handling messages lifetime(creation details, auto deleting according to configured rules, etc)
-- Supports any *IComponentData* or *IBufferElementData* as message content
+- Supports *IComponentData* or *IBufferElementData* as message content

 ## Use Cases